 17. Anokhi Museum of hand painting

 Anokhi Museum of Hand Printing located in the ancient pink ‘Chanwar Palkiwalon ki Haveli’ also known as Anokhi Haveli.
 Anokhi Museum of hand printing is the foundation which is charitable and works with a core objective of preserving the traditional customs and works of artisans of Jaipur.

-This foundation takes cares of the talent and skills of the artisans and provides a good employment opportunity.
-Anokhi museum of hand printing also works on reviving the age old tradition of hand book printing which also includes traditional hand printing methods and techniques.
+This foundation takes care of the talent and skills of the artisans and provides a good employment opportunity.
+Anokhi Museum of hand printing also works on reviving the age-old tradition of handbook printing which also includes traditional hand printing methods and techniques.
 This foundation also provides live demonstrations of the hand block printing carried by the local artisans.

 Tuesday – Saturday: 10:30am – 5:00pm Sunday: 11:00am – 4:30pm

 - 30 INR adults

 - 20 INR students

 It offers a myriad of Rajasthani products in its vivacious setting.
 Known for leather products, footwear made from camel leather known as Mojari is a must-buy item here.
 A number of shops sell Rajasthani textiles, women’s clothing like sarees and lehengas, handicraft items, carvings made from marble and sandalwood and much more.